Nuno-Jesus/Make-A-Make/README.md

 	Makefile:38: *** missing separator.
 Stop.

-Here's an example of a perfectly valid rule that attempts to generate a `hello.o` file from a `hello.c` file:
+Here's an example of a rule that attempts to generate a `hello.o` file from a `hello.c` file:

 ```Makefile
 hello.o: hello.c
 	clang -c hello.c
 ```

+As said before, there are some rules that don't need dependencies.
 The `clean` rule is used to clean temporary files.
 Those would be the object files in a C project:

 ```Makefile